trinhthechuong/thechuongtrinh.github.io/_teaching/2023-DeepLearning.md

 ## Introduction

-These tutorials were created between Jan-April 2023 as part of the **MedAI Training Session** for full execution over Google Colab and remote accesibility via web browsers.
+These tutorials were created between Jan-April 2023 as part of the **MedAI Training Session 2** for full execution over Google Colab and remote accesibility via web browsers.

 Each tutorial includes a brief introduction of the activities to be performed, installation instructions of the open-source software to be used in each session and several programming, visualization and data analysis activities to be achieved during the tutorial.